 For example, we have a variable called ‘DelayCategory’.
-It contains three unique values such as ‘1-10 Minutes’, ’11+ Minutes’ and ‘No Delay’.
+It contains three unique values: ‘ 1-10 Minutes’, ’11+ Minutes’ and ‘No Delay’.

-For more information, see our guide on Default Sorting Order of Characters in SAS.
+See our guide on the Default Sorting Order of Characters in SAS for more information.

 Method 1: Creating a custom sort order using Proc Format

-The first solution is to create user-defined formats that map the DelayCategory to a number that represents the order in which the records will appear.
+The first solution is to create user-defined formats that map the DelayCategory to a number representing the order in which the records appear.

 Download the example dataset from here.